xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 Calculate the geometric distance of two intervals on a circle.

 ### coalesce(*tolerance = 3.5*, *action = "simplest"*, *preserveBoundary = false*, *scale = $$*)
-Coalesce intervals in the current/given scale separated by `tolerance` (default 3.5 cents) into one.    `action` is one of 'simplest', 'lowest', 'highest', 'avg', 'havg' or 'geoavg' defaulting to 'simplest'.
+Coalesce intervals in the current/given scale separated by `tolerance` (default 3.5 cents) into one.    `action` is one of 'simplest', 'wilson', 'lowest', 'highest', 'avg', 'havg' or 'geoavg' defaulting to 'simplest'.
 If `preserveBoundary` is `true` intervals close to unison and the equave are not eliminated.

 ### coalesced(*tolerance = 3.5*, *action = "simplest"*, *preserveBoundary = false*, *scale = $$*)
-Obtain a copy of the current/given scale where groups of intervals separated by `tolerance` are coalesced into one.  `action` is one of 'simplest', 'lowest', 'highest', 'avg', 'havg' or 'geoavg'.
+Obtain a copy of the current/given scale where groups of intervals separated by `tolerance` are coalesced into one.  `action` is one of 'simplest', 'wilson', 'lowest', 'highest', 'avg', 'havg' or 'geoavg'.
 If `preserveBoundary` is `true` intervals close to unison and the equave are not eliminated.

 ### colorsOf(*scale = $$*)
 Obtain an array of colors of the current/given scale.